bthyreau/hippodeep/README.md

 Either the FSL tools or the ANTs tools are also required for the initial low-res registration.
 (Or both for improved robustness)

-Tested on Linux CentOS 6.8
+Tested on Linux CentOS 6.8 and 7.1

 ## Installation